-Angelina Jolie Renting Second $35,000 A Month Malibu Home
+Angelina Jolie Renting Second $35,000-A-Month Malibu Home

-Angelina Jolie is now renting a second home for her family in Malibu which is reported to cost $35,000 per month.
-While the custody battle continues between Angelina Jolie and Brad Pitt, Angelina decided to splurge on a second Malibu home in which she and the six children can spend time in.
+Angelina Jolie is now renting a second home for her family in Malibu, which is reported to cost $35,000 per month.
+While the custody battle continues between Jolie and Brad Pitt, Angelina decided to splurge on a second Malibu home in which she and the six children can spend time in.

-The new secluded 5,097 square-foot home in Malibu is just one mile away from her other rental, Us Magazine notes, and features six bedroom, five bathrooms, a tennis court, a pool and a guest house with private beach included.
+The new secluded 5,097 square-foot home in Malibu is just one mile away from her other rental, Us Weekly Magazine notes, and features six bedroom, five bathrooms, a tennis court, a pool, and a guest house with private beach included.

-An insider at Us Magazine has said that the second home in Malibu suits Angelina Jolie and her family well, especially as the six children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Knox and Vivienne, 8, are able to use the tennis court there and have space to do things like play ball and skateboard.
+An insider at Us Weekly Magazine has said that the second home in Malibu suits Angelina Jolie and her family well, especially as the six children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and twins Knox and Vivienne, 8, are able to use the tennis court there and have space to do things like play ball and skateboard.
 While Jolie spends the greater portion of her time in the first Malibu house, she is allegedly enjoying the freedom to move back and forth between the two homes.

 “The kids go back and forth between the two houses, and she also has nannies and staff that stay at both.
 The kids have been utilizing the pools at both houses when the weather is nice, and the second house has a tennis court where they can skateboard and play ball.
 Angelina spends most of her time at the first house, but she likes to have options and be able to move everyone around.”

 Angelina Jolie rented her first home in Malibu at the time that she filed for divorce from Brad Pitt, and has been using the first Malibu home since September.
-The first house boasts a media room, guest house with gym and an in-home theatre as part of its 4,400 square-foot amenities.
-Before Angelina Jolie and Brad Pitt began their divorce proceedings, the family of eight had been living in a home in Los Feliz that was owned by Brad Pitt and in which he had lived before he began dating Jolie.
+The first house boasts a media room, guest house with gym, and an in-home theatre as part of its 4,400 square-foot amenities.
+Before Angelina Jolie and Brad Pitt began their divorce proceedings, the family of eight had been living in a home in Los Feliz that was owned by Brad Pitt, where he had lived before he began dating Jolie.

 The Inquisitr has reported that Brad Pitt is allegedly “furious” with the fact that Angelina Jolie has moved his children to Malibu and so far away from his home in Los Feliz and feels that there have been too many moves since filing for a divorce.